What Is a Kanban Board?

 Personal Kanban Boards

-A personal Kanban board can be used in any scenario where you can visualize a chunk of work, break it down into manageable components, and limit how many tasks you can physically accomplish at any one time.
-Personal Kanban projects are typically less defined and more unruly than those in a work environment.
-In most cases, you alone are responsible for completing the work, rather than a team; as a result, personal projects can feel overwhelming at times.
-Limiting your work-in-progress gives you the breathing room to completely finish one task before starting the next.
-As you move your cards across the board you will experience a sense of accomplishment and relief from stress as you move forward toward your goal.
+A Personal Kanban board can be used in any scenario where you can visualize a chunk of work, break it down into manageable components, and limit how many tasks you can physically accomplish at any one time.
+Personal Kanban projects are typically less defined and more haphazard than those in a work environment.
+In most cases, you alone are responsible for completing the work; as a result, personal projects can feel overwhelming at times.
+Limiting your WIP gives you the breathing room to finish one task before starting the next.
+As you move your cards across the board, you will experience a sense of accomplishment and relief as you work toward your goal.

 Here are seven tips for choosing a software tool that is customizable and meets the needs of your business or organization.

-- Flexibility and Scalability: A smaller team in a flexible working environment is more likely to benefit from Kanban’s informal, streamlined process than a larger, more formal organization.
-Look for a tool that is easy to use yet provides a variety of customizable features that will accommodate your team’s work style and projects.
-If your team is planning to expand, select a tool that offers a high-degree of scalability.
+- Flexibility and Scalability: A smaller team in a flexible working environment is more likely to benefit from Kanban’s informal, streamlined process than a larger, more rigid organization.
+Look for a tool that is easy to use, yet provides a variety of customizable features that will accommodate your team’s work style and projects.
+If your team is planning to expand, select a tool that offers a high degree of scalability.

-- Sharing and Collaboration: Your Kanban software tool should provide multiple features for sharing and collaborating with team members, stakeholders, outside contractors, etc. Look for a tool that includes easy-to-use email integration and discussion options, as well as one that provides a means for exporting your board’s data.
+- Sharing and Collaboration: Your Kanban software tool should provide multiple features for sharing and collaborating with team members, stakeholders, outside contractors, and so on.
+Look for a tool that includes easy-to-use email integration and discussion options, as well as one that provides a means for exporting your board’s data.
 The tool should include a method for securing restricted information, with the ability to share only relevant or approved information with stakeholders and third parties.
 You’ll also want to be able to invite individuals to specific Kanban boards, then assign them to cards and subscribe them to notifications for updates on the cards.

 - Card Display and Expandability: You will want your online Kanban board to resemble a physical board as much as possible.
 You should be able to easily color code your virtual cards, and drag and drop them between columns.
-Your tool should also allow you to expand your cards by adding notes, images, and reports —something you cannot do with a physical board.
+Your tool should also allow you to expand your cards by adding notes, images, and reports — whatever you can’t do with a physical board.
 The ability to attach checklists, tasks, images, and documents to cards is helpful.
 They need to have a due date function, and you want to be able to label or tag them, such as with the column name they fall under on the board or task type (operations, quality assurance, etc.)

-- Integrable: Look for qualities that set one software tool apart from the rest, such as the capability to integrate with third party software.
-For example, a software tool that offers integration with JIRA’s issue tracking software will save team members valuable tracking time and eliminate duplicate entries.
-A tool that integrates with Google Apps would provide your team with the ability to communicate via Google Hangout, export to and import from Google Drive, and publish cycle times from your software’s calendar to Google Calendar.
+- Ability to Integrate: Look for features that set one software tool apart from the rest, such as the capability to integrate with third-party software.
+For example, a software tool that integrates with Jira’s issue tracking software will save team members valuable tracking time and eliminate duplicate entries.
+A tool that works with with Google Apps would provide your team with the ability to communicate via Google Hangouts, export to and import from Google Drive, and publish cycle times from your software’s calendar to Google Calendar.
 Of course, if dealing with these integrations sounds like more trouble than it’s worth, you could simply (and pre-emptively) throw the kitchen sink at the problem and pick the Kanban board app that has the most features built in.

 If you are specifically looking for a digital Kanban app for your mobile device, learn how to choose the right Kanban app to meet your needs.

-Create a Customized, Sharable Kanban Board with Smartsheet
+Build a Better Kanban Board with Smartsheet for Project Management